 Upstairs from the event space, Le Bistro pairs ocean views with a menu that surprises.
 Don’t miss the duck Benedict at brunch (rare on menus and superb), and their signature ribs at dinner with house salad.
 Hours change seasonally—check their website or social media before you go.

-Fogged-In Photography: Making Weather the Subject
+The Photography Perspective: Making Weather the Subject

 Landscapes Between Squalls